 - $39.99/month commercial free + live TV of up to 50 channels, as well as on-demand feature.

-Hulu can be watched through Hulu.com online, as well as apps for Apple TV, Roku, Chromecast, Amazon Fire, Xbox, and mobile devices.
-For more information see our review of Hulu’s streaming service.
+Hulu can be watched through Hulu.com online, as well as apps for Apple TV, Roku, Chromecast, Amazon Fire, Xbox One, and mobile devices.

 If you enjoyed this article, please Subscribe to our weekly newsletter.
 It goes out every week and keeps you up to date on information relevant to cord cutters.
 Subscribing will also inform you on the latest deals out there for internet, streaming, and more.